lammps/lammps/doc/src/Howto_lammps_gui.rst

 set is the minimum width for the text element and it can be chosen in the range between 1 and 32.

-The two settings which follow enable or disable the automatic reformatting when hitting the 'Enter' key and the automatic display of the completion pop-up window.
+The three settings which follow enable or disable the automatic reformatting when hitting the 'Enter' key, the automatic display of the completion pop-up window, and whether auto-save mode is enabled.
+In auto-save mode the editor buffer is saved before a run or before exiting LAMMPS-GUI.

 -----------